Commission to add first electric vehicles to fleet

-Augusta, Ga (WJBF) Purchasing new vehicles is routine for Augusta commissioners but this one a bit out of the ordinary as the city’s Green Augusta initiative about to get a jolt.
+AUGUSTA, Ga.
+(WJBF) – Purchasing new vehicles is routine for Augusta commissioners but this one is a bit out of the ordinary as the city’s Green Augusta initiative is about to get a jolt.

 Commissioners set the goal last year, having 20 percent of the city fleet electric by 2030.